Los mejores videos

-False Benin History for Negroes_FE(3)
+False Benin History for Negroes_A Reply_FE(1)

-This is the Full Edition(FE) of our video,about the False history of Benin.
-The Present Day Benin Kingdom in the so called South Southern part of the Slave Coast or Nigeria which is today being presented as a very large kingdom to aid the slave masters conquest of Southern Nigeria.
+This is the Full Edition(FE) of our response video,to a comment from our previous video about the fake Benin Empire created by the British in 1897.
+The Present Day Benin Kingdom in the so called South Southern part of the Slave Coast or Nigeria which is today being presented as a very large kingdom to aid the slave masters’ conquest of Southern Nigeria.

 Please watch the video and look for the materials referenced and study them yourself.